 Findhorn Bay Arts / Kressana Aigner

-Birds of Paradise Theatre / Robert Softley Gale & Heather Marshall
+Birds of Paradise Theatre / Creative Electric – Heather Marshall

 Vanishing Point / Matt Lenton & Biff Smith

-BRAW is a project which has been developed over the last year in response to the desire to ensure more fulfilling experiences for promoters, artists and their audiences.
-Typically, rural touring venues present performances which are devised by artists working in urban locations; we are curious to see if rural touring needs are different, and if so, how can we respond to those needs to develop better community engagement.
-We are looking specifically to examine artists’ sensibilities to their audiences (in this case rural and remote communities), the audience’s propensity to engage with new work and a new type of artistic production centred on relevance and impact.
+BRAW was developed in response to the desire to ensure more fulfilling experiences for promoters, artists and their audiences, and to answer some of the questions we seem to have been asking ourselves for years.
+Often rural touring venues present performances which are devised by artists working in urban locations; we were curious to see if rural touring needs are different, and if so, how we could respond to those needs to develop better community engagement.
+We were looking specifically to examine artists’ sensibilities to their audiences (in this case rural and remote communities), the audience’s propensity to engage with new work and a new type of artistic production centred on relevance and impact.
 Individuals or organisations in the touring ‘triangle’ often operate in silos, which can result in a lack of understanding of the different working processes and perspectives required to make a successful performance and subsequent tour.
-Collaboration then, is essential to this approach, and will create a new language to explore needs, inform professional practice and develop audience appetite.
+Collaboration then, is essential to this approach, and would create a new language to explore needs, inform professional practice and develop audience appetite